Image: CH-53 helicopter airlifting howitzer at San Diego airshow. (Soly Moses on Pexels)

 Tips

-- Book accommodations and popular attractions like Jungfraujoch well in advance, especially during peak season.
+- Book accommodation and popular mountain excursions well in advance, especially during peak seasons.

 Attractions

-- First Cliff Walk by Tissot: Enjoy an exhilarating walk along a sheer cliff face with stunning mountain vistas.
+- First Cliff Walk by Tissot provides an exhilarating walk along a suspended bridge with breathtaking mountain vistas.

 Culture & Etiquette

-- Swiss culture values punctuality, cleanliness, and efficiency in daily life.
+- Swiss culture values punctuality, cleanliness, and a deep respect for the natural environment.

 Safety